V-model

 The V-model is a graphical representation of a systems development lifecycle.
 It is used to produce rigorous development lifecycle models and project management models.
-The V-model falls into three broad categories, the German V-Modell, a general testing model and the US government standard.
+The V-model falls into three broad categories, the German V-Modell, a general testing model, and the US government standard.

 The V-model summarizes the main steps to be taken in conjunction with the corresponding deliverables within computerized system validation framework, or project life cycle development.
 It describes the activities to be performed and the results that have to be produced during product development.

-The left side of the "V" represents the decomposition of requirements, and creation of system specifications.
-The right side of the "V" represents integration of parts and their validation.
+The left side of the "V" represents the decomposition of requirements, and the creation of system specifications.
+The right side of the "V" represents an integration of parts and their validation.
 However, requirements need to be validated first against the higher level requirements or user needs.
 Furthermore, there is also something as validation of system models.
-This can partially be done at the left side also.
-To claim that validation only occurs at the right side may not be correct.
-The easiest way is to say that verification is always against the requirements (technical terms) and validation always against the real world or the user needs.
+This can partially be done on the left side also.
+To claim that validation only occurs on the right side may not be correct.
+The easiest way is to say that verification is always against the requirements (technical terms) and validation is always against the real world or the user's needs.
 The aerospace standard RTCA DO-178B states that requirements are validated—confirmed to be true—and the end product is verified to ensure it satisfies those requirements.

-Validation can be expressed with the query "are you building the right thing?" and verification with "are you building it right?"
+Validation can be expressed with the query "Are you building the right thing?" and verification with "Are you building it right?"